Conner-Lavineway/conner-lavineway.github.io/README.md

 pelican --listen #preview your site
 ```

-This will generate a local preview of your site to do this in one command use:
+This will generate a local preview of your site, to do this in one command use:
 ```
 pelican -r -l
 ```